 So, from 1919 to 1920 an excavation was carried out.
 But, it was poorly done with little or no organisation and recordings made.
 But, they were able to confirm it was a burial site due to the remains they found.

 In the 1960s, more official studies were carried out and they were able to reconstruct the site to how it might have looked all those thousands of years ago.

-Later on, English Heritage were able to use a technique called Radio Carbon to properly date the site.
+Later on, English Heritage was able to use a technique called Radio Carbon to properly date the site.
 It was a groundbreaking project that overturned many theories on the Neolithic Age!

-Nowadays, the ruins remain very much unchanged and the public are free to roam and explore the ancient chamber.
+Nowadays, the ruins remain very much unchanged and the public is free to roam and explore the ancient chamber.

 Was J.R.R.
 Tolkien inspired by Wayland’s Smithy?

 Having been a fan of Lord of the Rings and the Hobbit since I was a child, I have always been slightly obsessed with Tolkien’s legendary world of Middle Earth.

 As Tolkien was an academic of Oxford, there are plenty of sights around the area that allow you to follow in his footsteps and discover inspirations for his books.

 He often explored the Berkshire Downs and was known for taking long hiking tours on the Ridgeway.
 Much of this beautiful area was incorporated into his Lord of the Rings Trilogy including Wayland’s Smithy.